 The MMJH has a collecting agreement with the Western Reserve Historical Society’s (WRHS) Jewish Archives to acquire artifacts for display in the MMJH or for the collections of the WRHS.
 All potential donations to the Museum will be reviewed by staff of both MMJH and WRHS and will determine the most appropriate recipient of the donation.
 The MMJH does not purchase artifacts except under extraordinary circumstances, which will be determined by the Director.

-Contact the Registrar, Amber Anderson, to schedule an appointment.
-She can be reached at email@example.com or by phone at 216.593.0575.
+Contact Sean Martin, the Associate Curator for Jewish History at Western Reserve Historical Society, to schedule an appointment.
+He can be reached at email@example.com or by phone at 216.721.5722.
 Please do not dropoff or send artifacts without first making this contact.
 We want to make sure that your potential gift is properly identified and cared for.

 Maltz Museum and/or WRHS staff will evaluate all artifacts offered.
 The evaluation process may take from a few weeks up to two months.
 The more information you can provide on its history, the better.
 Limited storage space, duplication of artifacts, and condition of the offered piece as well as relevance to our mission may affect the decision to accept an artifact.
 If we decide to add it to our collection(s), we will send you a gift agreement to sign and return.
 The agreement transfers ownership of the artifact to the appropriate Museum.

 The MMJH is a 501 (c) (3) charitable organization; therefore IRS regulations prohibit the Museum from providing identification services, appraisal values or tax advice for donated artifacts.
 Professional appraisers can provide this service for a fee.
 To locate a licensed appraiser, contact Appraisers Association of America or the American Society of Appraisers.
 The Museum cannot pay for the professional appraisal of donated items.